CR3A7OR/hangman347/README.md

 # Operating

 1. Insert a letter each time guessing for the correct word.
-2. Each oincorrect answer will lead to a loss of a life till either the man is hanged or the game ends
+2. Each incorrect answer will lead to a loss of a life till either the man is hanged or the game ends
+3. Only single letter inputs

 ## File Structure
 ```